Asa-Nisi-Masa/christmas-tree/README.md

 I used the `D21` GPIO pin for the LED data channel, if that does not work for you try the other pins.

 <img src="./assets/circuit.png" width="310" height="auto"/>

-## Features

-In this repo, you can find code that allows you to:

-- capture and calculate the 3D coordinates of each LED
-- run effect simulations - this way, even before you hook up the lights on a tree you can start developing effects in advance
-- run the actual effects using a Raspberry Pi

 ## 3D Coordinate Capturing and Calculation